Plant Soil Conditioner Trial 9

 There was a correlation between strongly growing plants and slug damage to their leaves

 1. Just because your plants are being attacked by a pest (or disease) it doesn’t necessarily mean they won’t be as productive as non-attacked plants.
-We found the most productive plants were the ones that were attacked.
+I found the most productive plants were the ones that were attacked.

 2. In my experience, truly healthy plants don’t get attacked by pests.
 Plants subjected to high levels of nitrogen often go through very fast periods of growth and seem to have a lot of pest issues.
 Nitrogen can be a bit like junk food for plants.
 It causes rapid growth, but doesn’t allow the plant time to fully incorporate other minerals such as calcium into cell walls.
 This leaves the plant tissue a bit weakened and prime fodder for pest bugs.

-If you would like further information on soil conditioners, then please sign up to our Science of Edible Gardening Workshop Series.
+If you would like further information on soil conditioners, then please sign up to my Science of Edible Gardening Workshop Series.
 The August workshop (repeated annually) in the series focuses heavily on compost and soil conditioners.

 Leave a comment